jorgebucaran/hyperapp/docs/hello-world.md

 # Hello World

-Let's walk together through a small example.
+Let's walk through a small example.
 Paste the following code into a new HTML file and open it in your browser.
 Click on the + and - buttons to increment and decrement the counter.

 [Live Example](https://codepen.io/hyperapp/pen/zNxZLP)